-- Have been newly diagnosed with COPD. - Have had recent visits to the emergency room or hospital for COPD. - · Currently smoke or have in the past. - Have been exposed to secondhand smoke. - Lived or worked in an area with bad air quality (like factories or construction sites). - Want to learn more about how to manage your COPD.
+- Have had recent visits to the emergency room or hospital for COPD. - · Currently smoke or have in the past. - Have been exposed to secondhand smoke. - Lived or worked in an area with bad air quality (like factories or construction sites). - · Want to learn more about how to manage your COPD.